Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: 1D model and 2D micromagnetic simulations

 with $H_W$ and $v_W$ calculated from Eq. \ref{Eq4} and \ref{Eq5}.

-Beyond the Slonczewski field, the DW velocity reaches a regime with mobility $m=\gamma_{0}\Delta/(\alpha+\alpha^{-1})$.
-In Table II we report, together with the value of $\delta=H_{D}/H_{DW} $, the values of $\mu_{0}H_W$ and $\mu_{0}H_S$ calculated for the Pt/Co/Pt, Pt/Co/Ta/Pt, Pt/Co/Au and Pt/GdCo/Pt samples, using the magnetic parameters reported in Table I and setting $\alpha$=0.3.
-For $\mu_{0}H_W$ we report both the approximated value ($\mu_{0}H_{W}=\alpha H_{D}$) valid when $\delta \gg 1$ (a) and the exact value obtained from Eq. \ref{Eq4} (b).
-For $H_S$ we report the approximated value obtained from Eq. \ref{Eq7} with approximated $H_W$ (a), the value obtained from Eq.
-7 with the exact $H_W$ (b) and the exact value obtained from the semi-analytical approach described in Appendix I (c).
+Beyond the Slonczewski field, the DW velocity reaches again the 1D regime, with an asymptotic mobility $m=\gamma_{0}\Delta/(\alpha+\alpha^{-1})$.
+In Table II we report, together with the value of $\delta=H_{D}/H_{DW} $, the values of $\mu_{0}H_W$ and $\mu_{0}H_S$ calculated for the Pt/Co/Pt, Pt/Co/Ta/Pt, Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Pt samples, using the magnetic parameters reported in Table I and setting $\alpha$=0.3.
+For $\mu_{0}H_W$ we report both the approximated value ($\mu_{0}H_{W}=\alpha \mu_0H_{D}$) valid when $\delta \gg 1$ (a) and the exact value obtained from Eq. \ref{Eq4} (b).
+For $\mu_{0}H_S$ we report the approximated value obtained from Eq. \ref{Eq7} with approximated $\mu_{0}H_W$ (a), the value obtained from Eq.
+7 with the exact $\mu_{0}H_W$ (b) and the exact value obtained from the semi-analytical approach described in Appendix A (c).

-It can be noticed that the difference between approximated and exact values of $H_W$ and $H_S$ decrease as $\delta$ increases.
+The difference between approximated and exact values of $\mu_{0}H_W$ and $\mu_{0}H_S$ decreases as $\delta$ increases.
 For Pt/Co/Pt and Pt/Co/Ta/Pt, where $\delta \approx$ 1, the difference between the two values can be as large as 35\% and the approximation is not justified.
-On the other hand for Pt/Co/Au and Pt/GdCo/Ta, where $\delta \gg$ 1, the difference between the two values is of the order of 2\% and $H_W$ and $H_S$ can be easily obtained using the approximate expressions relying simply on the measured $H_{DMI}$ field.
+On the other hand for Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Ta, where $\delta \gg$ 1, the difference between the two values is of the order of 2\% and $\mu_{0}H_W$ and $\mu_{0}H_S$ can be easily obtained using the approximate expressions relying on the measured $H_{DMI}$ field.

 The domain wall speeds obtained solving Eqs. \ref{Eq2} and \ref{Eq3} for several magnetic field values before and after the Walker field are shown in Fig. \ref{fig:Figure2}, where they are compared with the measured velocities and with the 2D micromagnetic simulations described below.